insideout10/wordlift-docs/docs/faq.rst

 5. Your vocabulary (article metadata and entities) are published as `linked data <http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data>`_ and you can always request a data dump in any of the following formats: RDF/XML, Turtle, N3, JSON-LD.

+Why and how should I customize the url of the entity pages created in my vocabulary?
+_____________

+When selecting or creating new entities with WordLift, you are actively `building your internal vocabulary <https://wordlift.io/8-rules-create-vocabulary-wordpress-website/>`_, adding pages to your website.
+When you first built your website, you chose a pattern for the url of the pages you were going to add, such as www.domain.com/name-of-the-page or www.domain.com/seo-keyword/name-of-the-page.
+The same applies with all the pages created with WordLift inside your vocabulary.

+1. By default WordLift will add the word “vocabulary” between your root domain and the name of the page: www.domain.com/vocabulary/name-of-the-entity-page.

+2. You can delete the word vocabulary if you want the new entity page to be inside your root domain folder: www.domain.com/name-of-the-entity-page.

+3. Or you can replace vocabulary with another keyword (or keywords) of your choice, for SEO or branding reason: www.domain.com/seo-keyword/name-of-the-entity-page.

 Why is it important to organize my content and publish it as Linked Data?
 _____________